Tofino: The Ocean Is Calling And I Must Go

 Day 3: Entering the gateway of the Sahara in Mergouza

-I got introduced to Africa.
-Entering the gateway of the Sahara, we embarked on a scenic and exciting 2-hour journey through the silent dunes of Erg Chebbi.
+I was introduced to Africa, my loyal camel companion.
+Passing through the gateway of the Sahara, we began an enchanting and thrilling two-hour expedition through the tranquil dunes of Erg Chebbi.

 IMG_0022